chocolatey/choco-wiki/How-To-Host-Feed.md

  1. Configure IIS appropriately for the package.
  1. Be sure to give the app pool modify permissions to the `App_Data` folder.

 Alternative means of installation?
-If you have [Puppet](https://docs.puppetlabs.com/puppet/), you can take a look at the [chocolatey server module](https://github.com/ferventcoder/puppet-chocolatey-presentation/blob/master/demo/puppet/modules/chocolateyserver/manifests/init.pp) - has not been fully fledged out into a module on the forge yet, so its [dependencies are listed in a ReadMe](https://github.com/ferventcoder/puppet-chocolatey-presentation/blob/master/demo/puppet/modules/ReadMe.md).
+If you have [Puppet](https://docs.puppetlabs.com/puppet/), you can take a look at the [chocolatey server module](https://forge.puppetlabs.com/chocolatey/chocolatey_server).

 ## Package Gallery
 This is like what https://chocolatey.org (the community feed runs on).
 It is the most advanced, having both a file store for packages and a database for tracking all sorts of information.